Interview with Author Ron Clancy

 Of all the music collections and books you have written, is there one that is more special to you?
 And why?

-Who and/or what have been your biggest influences?
+Who and what have been your biggest influences?

 The Sisters at St. John’s Orphanage in Philadelphia.
-They took care of my brothers and me, along with hundreds of other boys, when we were hungry and desperate.
+They cared for my brothers and me, along with hundreds of other boys, when we were hungry and desperate.
 Living at home with my mother and stepfather was a dark period.

 What’s next?
 Are you currently working on a new project?